 - 7.1 At the time the Company entered provisional liquidation and I was appointed its provisional liquidator, the Company had in place a program of reinsurance.
 After taking actuarial and legal advice I made payments of £313,194 then understood to be due in order to protect to a prudent degree the reinsurance cover available to the Company. - 7.2 With the assistance of my Claims Manager, reinsurance claims have been formulated with supporting documents and presented to the relevant reinsurers.
-Correspondence is ongoing and I am unable at this stage to quantify the extent to which reinsurance will ultimately be recoverable by the Company. - 7.3 I record however that Lemma Ukraine, the associated company which provided the Company's reinsurance for the years 2008-2010, has previously disputed that solicitor's professional indemnity insurance written by the Company in England and Wales in 2009-2010 and 2010-2011 was covered by its contracts of reinsurance, and has to date also failed to pay other claims for reinsurance recoveries submitted by me.
+Correspondence is ongoing and I am unable at this stage to quantify the extent to which reinsurance will ultimately be recoverable by the Company.
+I can however report that an amount of £100,579 was received from Kuwait Re on 21 December 2017 and an additional amount of £25,000 received from Continetal Re in April 2018.

+7.3 I record however that Lemma Ukraine, the associated company which provided the Company's reinsurance for the years 2008-2010, has previously disputed that solicitor's professional indemnity insurance written by the Company in England and Wales in 2009-2010 and 2010-2011 was covered by its contracts of reinsurance, and has to date also failed to pay other claims for reinsurance recoveries submitted by me.